Q&A with Mikhail Gusev 18EMBA

 In a nutshell, EKOCENTER is a modular community market that is run by a local entrepreneur and also provides safe water, solar power, internet access and sells Coca-Cola Company products, small groceries and more.
 Part of my job was to assess the value and profitability of the EKOCENTER business.
 Thanks to the knowledge I obtained during capital management, I was able to quickly build a financial model to assess the profitability of the project and its intrinsic value using the Discounted Cash Flow method.
 I discussed the valuation with our Merging and Acquisition department and received a great feedback.
 I presented my analysis to the company’s senior management, as a result, the project was approved and moved to the execution phase.

-Q: What advice or recommendation would you give to someone thinking about pursuing an MBA at Goizueta?
+Q: What advice or recommendation would you give to someone thinking about pursuing an EMBA at Goizueta?

-I did not join the MBA with the objective to change my industry or career.
-Like most MBA candidates, my goal was to excel in a corporate world, acquire new skills and get to a next career level.
+I did not join the EMBA program with the objective to change my industry or career.
+Like most EMBA candidates, my goal was to excel in a corporate world, acquire new skills and get to a next career level.
 While I did achieve some of my goals and discover new ones, I would not say that the MBA is for everyone.
 Success in your career will depend on many things: what kind of people you are connected to; your ability to change yourself and learn something new every day; your risk tolerance; your ability to learn from your mistakes; your resilience and the list goes on and on.
-While MBA is not a must, getting back to school will force you to dedicate time, energy and resources to absorb new knowledge quickly.
-For me, MBA became a truthfully transformational experience.
+While an MBA is not a must, getting back to school will force you to dedicate time, energy and resources to absorb new knowledge quickly.
+For me, an EMBA became a truthfully transformational experience.

 Here are a few recommendations that I can share: